python-poetry/cleo/docs/arguments.rst

 .. code-block:: python

     'arguments': [{
-        'names': {
+        'name': 'names',
         'description': 'Who do you want to greet (separate multiple names with a space)?', 'list': True
-        }
     }]

     # Class notation